T-KibCode/Milestone-Project-2/README.md

 #### Applications Used

  - [GitHub](https://github.com/) GitHub is used to store the projects code.
- - [Gitpages](https://pages.github.com/) Gitpages are used to deploy the site.
  - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) used for layout and responsive testing.
  - [W3 Validator](https://jigsaw.w3.org/css-validator/) used to test html and css code.
  - [Jshint](https://jshint.com/) used to validate Javascript code.